-The carrying amounts of interest-bearing bank loans that reprice within one to six months of the reporting date approximate their fair values.
+The carrying value of interest-bearing bank loans that reprice within six months of the reporting date is assumed to approximate their fair values.
+The carrying amounts of the term loans also approximate fair value as it is subject to floating interest rates which in turn approximate the current market interest rate for similar loan at reporting date.